Def-Studios/flixEngine/readme.md

 ### built using pygame

-run newflix to generate a new flix project dont delete the new flix project folder it contanes the project base that the script copies
+run newflix to generate a new flix project dont delete the new flix project folder it contains the project base that the script copies

+# you do NOT need python installed